One of our 10 Fintech predictions for 2017 (in December) was:

 The Clearnet phase will be when thousands or even millions of free agent knowledge workers charge for their digital products (code, writing, designs, movies, music, etc) primarily or entirely using bitcoin.
 These buyers and sellers care about bitcoin, but unlike the Darknet these are for legal transactions.

-This will happen first in free agent, digital knowledge workers offering products/services cross border.
+This will happen first among free agent, knowledge workers who offer digital products/services cross border.
 Let me break that down:

 - Free agent.
 This means an individual or micro business, which accounts for an increasingly large share of global GDP.

-- Digital knowledge workers.
+- Digital products/services .
 The bitcoin Clearnet will happen first in digital products, because the no return irrevocability of bitcoin is easier in digital products where delivery and payment can be concurrent.
+I pay for an hour and get an hour.
+I pay for a report and get a report.
+That is very different from ordering Extra Virgin Olive Oil from a micro producer and getting it some days later depending on how much I pay for shipping.

-Three reasons why this will happen in 2017.
+Three reasons why this is starting to happen in 2017:

 - Price move.
 The correlation of searches for “bitcoin” and a rising price are clear.
 When the price goes up, the mainstream notices.